 How Long Does It Stay Fresh?

-• After opening: Best within 4-6 weeks
+- After opening: Best within 1-2 weeks for peak aroma and foam

 This is why we roast fresh in small batches and ship directly — so your clock starts at days, not months.
 By the time most grocery store coffee reaches the shelf, it's already past peak.